Philonous/nix-exposition/README.md

 Derivations are very limited and static (since they must produce predicatble outputs), Nix provides a more convenient language to generate them, which confusingly is also called Nix.
-It is "purely functional" in the sense that there are no statements, only expressions, but evaluation Nix expressions can have certain side-effects, like put something into the Nix store.
+It is "purely functional" in the sense that there are no statements, only expressions, but evaluating Nix expressions can have certain side-effects, like putting something into the Nix store.

 For details of the Nix language, see e.g. https://nixos.org/guides/nix-pills/index.html